Wairioko/FDA-Recall-Alert/README.md

 *Monitor Cloud Functions:*
-Ensure that the Google Cloud Scheduler is set up and properly triggering the Cloud Function.
+Ensure that the Google Cloud Scheduler is set up and properly triggering the Cloud Function. the cloud function is under the file(cloud-function.py) upload that code to google cloud function

 Contributing
 I welcome contributions to this project.
 Please submit a pull request with a detailed description of the changes and ensure your code adheres to the project's style guidelines.

 License
-This project is licensed under the MIT License.
+This project is licensed under the Eclipse Public License - v 2.0.

 Contact
 For any queries or issues, please reach out to charlesmungai5@gmail.com